-To renew your Vehicle Registration click on the banner below or Online Renewals in the sidebar menu.
+To renew your Vehicle Registration click on the banner below.

-All motor vehicles and trailers in the State of Florida must be registered and /or titled.
-It is the responsibility of the Tax Collector, in his capacity as agent for the Department of Highway Safety and Motor Vehicles, to provide the necessary services and operations to accomplish this job.
-The Tax Collector works very closely with this state agency to ensure all transactions are conducted according to state statutes.
+All motor vehicles and trailers in the State of Florida must be registered and/or titled.
+As agent for the Department of Highway Safety and Motor Vehicles, it is the responsibility of the Tax Collector to provide the necessary services and operations to accomplish this.
+The Tax Collector works closely with the State to ensure all transactions are conducted in accordance with state statutes.

 Tag Registration & Renewal

 For each original registration, Florida issues a metal license plate that utilizes the alphanumeric system.
 Each plate is stamped with a combination of letters and numbers providing individualized registration identification for the vehicle or trailer to which it is assigned.
 Metal plates are issued to the owner for ten years providing the owner maintains vehicle or trailer registration in his or her name.
 The plate will be replaced with a new license plate (new plate number) during the tenth year.
 In addition, a renewable decal which displays the month and year of expiration, the license plate number and a decal number is issued for each registration.
 It is to be placed in the upper right-hand corner of the metal plate and made visible to law enforcement.
 With the exception of specific commercial vehicles, the license plate is displayed on the rear of the vehicle.